brianshumate/vaultron/examples/telemetry/visualizing-telemetry.md

 You are now ready to create dashboards to visualize Vault telemetry metrics!

 There's an example in this folder named `vault-lab.json` that you can import into Grafana as a starting point.

+1. Use the navigation menu from the top left Grafana icon
+2. Select **Dashboards**
+3. Select the **Home** drop down in the top left
+4. **Import Dashboard** button
+5. **Upload .json File** button
+6. Navigate to and select the `vault-lab.son` from within this projects `examples/telemetry` folder
+7. **Import** button

+Now you'll need to edit some dashboard items (the ones with red/white exclamations and which have *No data points* in their graph displays) to choose appropriate Vault server (usually the active instance) by its Graphite data source ID in order to display their metrics in the graphs.

+Or if it's not a server specific metric, typically editing the graph and selecting **Vaultron Graphite** as the data source re-enables the connection and the graph/counter will show live data again.

+If the above does not help, make sure the engine, auth method, etc. is actually active on the Vault instances.